matteoppet/sentiment-analysis/README.md

 ```bash
 python sentiment.py data/<.csv file>
 ```
-Replace <.csv file> with the name of the dataset.
+Replace <.csv file> with the name of your dataset file.
+Please note that currently, only preexisting dataset is supported.

 > Own data not supported yet.

 ## About Dataset
 Dataset by [Ulrik Thyge Pedersen](https://www.kaggle.com/datasets/ulrikthygepedersen/rotten-tomatoes-reviews), released under the License: [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)
-> Some preprocessing or modifications (now or in the future) i made to the original dataset to suit the needs of the project.
+The dataset used in this project is provided by [Ulrik Thyge Pedersen](https://www.kaggle.com/datasets/ulrikthygepedersen/rotten-tomatoes-reviews) and is released under the [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.
+If any preprocessing or modifications have been made to the original dataset, they are mentioned in the project.